SamBlackLotus/gsoc-2024/GSOC-2024-Proposal.md

 ## 3.1 Bonding Period

 ### 3.1.1 Before March 29:
-To familiarize myself completely with Ruby and Rails Framework.
-The functionalities and architecture of Decidim.
+Familiarize myself completely with Ruby and Rails Framework, study the Brasil Participativo Platform, the functionalities and architecture of Decidim, and participate in the community solving and issue.
-Study the Brasil Participativo Platform.
-To contribute to the community solving and issue.
-Write a draft of the proposal to go over with mentors and ask questions.

 ### 3.1.2 April 02 – May 01 (Before the official coding time):

-To do self coding with Ruby on Rails to improve my further understanding and ease of use with this ORM and database(PostgreSQL).
+Improve my further understanding and ease of use with Rails ORM and database(PostgreSQL).
-During this period I will remain in constant touch with my mentor and the community.
-I will remain active on Telegram to discuss and finalize on the modifications (if any) that needs to be on existing schemas and design of new schemas (if needed to fit cleanly with Decidim and Brasil Participativo Architecture)
+During this period I will remain in constant touch with my mentors and the community remaining active on the community communication channels.
-Thus with the help of my mentor I will become absolutely clear about my future goals,the final database implementations that need to be done as well as the approach that I will follow.

 ## 3.2 Official Coding Period

 ### 3.2.1 May 01 – May 26

-To bond with GSoC employees and contributors, meet mentors, read documentation and prepare to work on the project.
+Read documentation and prepare to work on the project, make the modifications, if any, that needs to be on existing schemas and design of new schemas (if needed to fit cleanly with Decidim and Brasil Participativo Architecture).Thus with the help of my mentor I will become absolutely clear about my future goals,the final database implementations that need to be done as well as the approach that I will follow.

 ### 3.2.2 May 26 – June 26